ryand2d/github-pages-docusaurus/README.md

 # Deploy Docusaurus website to GitHub Pages using GitHub Actions

 This repository is an example of deploying a Docusaurus website to GitHub Pages using GitHub Actions.
+Watch [walkthrough video](https://www.youtube.com/watch?v=ImSK0nv7KfY) for additional details.

 ## Configuring the GitHub repository